 Men's Health Sub-group was created in September 2024.
-A Men's Health fair in Poynton was held which was attended by various organisations such as Citizens Advice, Stockport County, Andy's Mans Club, The Rotary, Heart Hero's, Just Drop In, including Middlewood GPs and the Social Prescribing living with dementia, a fiver containing support and social group information, young people, awareness on dementia, including memory awareness event.
-More recently the group have had hosted two dementia concerts in October 2024.
-The Steering Group invited residents from local care homes and members of community groups, who support older people and people living with dementia to from Hope Green, Woodlands, Parklands, and members from Poynton Golden Memories Group (PGMG) and Living Well, had
+A Men's Health fair in Poynton was held which was attended by various organisations such as Citizens Advice, Stockport County, Andy's Mans Club, The Rotary, Heart

+Hero's, Just Drop In, including Middlewood GPs and the Social Prescribing

+Team.
+Over 50 residents had attended.

 In Collaboration with Middlewood Partnership, The British Royal Legion, and Bollington Health & Leisure holds a weekly Veterans group which was launched in June 2024.
 The group have welcomed veterans and their families to access the gym including the pool for free every Wednesday between 7-9pm.
-A group HIIT session, with GP
+A group HIIT session, with GP representation was also offered and well attended.